Angry Harry

 Would You Sign This Contract?

-How many incidents of violence against employers would take place annually if these were the terms and conditions that were set for all their employees?
+How many incidents of violence against employers would take place annually if these were the terms and conditions that were set for all employees?

 An enormous number, one would imagine.